hd719/code-snippets/notes.md

 - Add `use client` to the top of the file to make it a client component
 - Cannot import server components into client components
 - Can import client components into server components
+- **Server actions cannot be called from client components** , however you can pass down server actions from server components to client components

 ## Next Server